TDcrew/Aithelite/README.md

 # Aithelite
-Repository to gather files that are used to develop Aithelite application.
+Repository to gather files that are used to develop Aithelite webscrapping scripts for player data points.

 ## DEPENDENCIES:
 * Andaconda3 navigator